BCIT-Mech-2024/intro_to_software_engineering/src/lesson01.md

 ## Note on terminal applications
 Up until now, I suspect many of you have only ever used Graphical User Interfaces (GUI) and the world of Terminal User Interfaces (TUI) can be a bit intimidating.
-While it takes some getting use to, I'd recommend embrasing the terminal whole-heartedly.
-UI and UX design are unique and challenging diciplines and, sometimes, the people making software aren't exactly the most aethetically gifted.
+While it takes some getting use to, I'd recommend embracing the terminal whole-heartily.
+UI and UX design are unique and challenging discipline and, sometimes, the people making software aren't exactly the most aesthetically gifted.
 Great software to solve many problems are available in the terminal if you're willing to overcome the user interface.

 ### Terminal navigation